-- 1. Following the instructions on page 9, place the Bone Conductor on the mastoid process behind the ear with better air conduction thresholds as measured above.
+- 1. Following the instructions on page 11, place the Bone Conductor on the mastoid process behind the ear with better air conduction thresholds as measured above.
 If the thresholds are equal, place the Bone Conductor on the mastoid process behind the right ear. - 2.
-Establish pure tone thresholds as described above for 1000 Hz, 2000 Hz, 4000 Hz, 500 Hz and 250 Hz. - 3.
+Establish pure tone bone conduction thresholds as described above for 1000 Hz, 2000 Hz, 4000 Hz, 500 Hz and 250 Hz. - 3.
 If the Bone Conduction (BC) threshold at a given frequency is less (better) than the Air Conduction (AC) threshold by 15 dB or more, you must confirm the threshold by performing masking.
+Masking is always recommended for frequencies above 2000 Hz to achieve valid results. - 4.
+Repeat steps 1-3 for opposite ear.